Did you know that almost 40 per cent of all product searches start on Google now?

 When a vegan searches for organic hand soap, you have a much better chance of reaching that audience than other online stores do.

-This is because they aren’t optimizing with their specialities.
+This is because they aren’t optimising with their specialities.
 Sites like Amazon have a product page dedicated to soap, and that’s it.

 You, on the other hand, might have a whole site dedicated to organic hand soap.
 Which do you think has a better chance on the SERPs?